 The drive to improve and expand the aircraft industry led Italy in the programme of the Panavia Tornado and the development and introduction of the AMX, this later with Embraer of Brazil.
 In 1990, following the Iraqi invasion of Kuwait, Italy joined the coalition forces and for the first time in 45 years Italian pilots and aircraft were tasked with military wartime operations.
 Further crises were going to require the intervention of the Italian forces in Somalia, Mozambique, and in the Balkans.
 The conflict in the former Yugoslavia, only a few minutes flying time from the Italian borders, saw a need to improve the future air defence.
-As a stopgap and as replacement for leased Tornado ADV interceptors, the AM have leased lease 30 F-16A Block 15 ADF and four F-16B Block 10 Fighting Falcon.
-The contract will end in 2012.
-The coming years also will see the introduction of 121 EF2000 Typhoons, replacing the withdrawn F-104 Starfighters and the leased F-16 Fighting Falcons.
+As a stopgap and as replacement for leased Tornado ADV interceptors, the AM have leased also 30 F-16A Block 15 ADF and four F-16B Block 10 Fighting Falcon.
+This ‘Peace Ceasar’ program ended in 2012 with the most surviving examples returned to storage at AMARC.

 In spite of the fact that the very first Italian pilot was a Navy Officer, Mario Calderara, the Italian Navy was always very handicapped of not having its own Naval Aviation.
 Under Italian law dating from 22 February 1937, all military aircraft were operated by the Regia Aeronautica, although during World War II the Regia Marina had several "Squadriglie" at its disposal.
 After the Italian Armistice at 8 September 1943, the priorities were given to re-equip the fighter units.
 A referendum resulted in the proclamation of Italy as a Republic on 18 June 1946, and in parallel the Regia Marina was transformed into the Marina Militare (MM) - the title which it holds today.